Prescott punch: Day of the incident

 Some 30 protesters picketed the venue, demonstrating against low agricultural wages and Labour's support for a fox hunting ban.
 A Sky News crew, tipped off that there would be a protest, filmed Prescott's arrival, as did a BBC News camera.
 An egg was thrown at Prescott as he approached the protesters but it missed.
 Some of the protesters occupied the space between the guard rail and the wall and were not moved on by the two police officers that preceded Prescott's team.
-As Prescott reached the footpath he had no direct police guard, his closest support was his special adviser Joan Hammell and assistant Beverley Priest.
+As Prescott reached the footpath he had no direct police guard; his closest support was his special adviser Joan Hammell, Labour Party official Jessica Morden and assistant Beverley Priest.
+His main escort Martin Angus, had drifted out in front in a hurry to get into the venue.

 As Prescott passed protester Craig Evans, a local farm worker, Evans threw an egg at Prescott at point-blank range.
 The egg hit Prescott in the side of the face and dripped down his neck, which Prescott initially thought was his own blood.
 Prescott reacted with what The Independent's political journalist Colin Brown described as "an instinctive boxer's jab with the left fist" at Evans.
 There followed a scuffle between the two men and other parties, which the BBC described as an "undignified brawl".
 Prescott was pushed onto the low wall and was nearly toppled over before the police and his supporters intervened and broke up the fight.

-After the incident Evans was moved away by the police and Prescott walked into the venue, with the BBC describing him as appearing to be "clearly shaken" by the events.
-In his 2008 memoir, Prezza: My Story : Pulling No Punches, Prescott recalls wondering at this point whether the incident would make the newspapers at all.
+Following the incident Evans was moved away by the police and Prescott walked into the venue, with the BBC describing him as appearing to be "clearly shaken" by the events.
+In his 2008 memoir, Prezza: My Story: Pulling No Punches, Prescott recalls wondering at this point whether the incident would make the newspapers at all.
 He was also concerned that the video footage would not show the height advantage Evans had over him and that the reporting would portray Prescott as a "sixteen-stone bruiser".
 During the rally a convoy of vehicles drove past the theatre, honking their horns in support of the protest.
 The convoy was led by Brynle Williams, a leader of the 2000 fuel protests.